quantumlib/qsim/docs/tutorials/amd_gpu.md

 pip install .
 ```

-Note: To avoid problems when building Qsim with support for AMD GPUs,
+Note: To avoid problems when building qsim with support for AMD GPUs,
 make sure to use the latest version of CMake.

 ## Testing

 ### Simulator

-To test the Qsim simulator:
+To test the qsim simulator:

 ```
 make run-cxx-tests # to run CPU tests